 Climate change can increase stress, which directly shows an impact on humans mental health.
 “Harsher weather conditions such as droughts, floods, and heatwaves direct to increase the stress on those who are already psychologically ill, and can create sufficient stress for any who are not yet ill,” said the IPCC researchers.

-Apart from the continuous contribution to global warming, rising carbon dioxide levels also increase the amount of pollen from plants.
+Global warming and rising carbon dioxide levels increase the amount of pollen from plants.
 This increased pollen is produced as a consequence of increased rates of photosynthesis.
 This rise in pollen levels leads to worsening allergy symptoms.

 The climate crisis is thus leading to an unbalanced public health crisis—and worse, it is a threat multiplier.
-Marking this International Day of Climate Action, it is important to understand that climate crisis is no more a faraway problem.
-Climate crisis is right ahead of us and requires an action!!
+Marking this International Day of Climate Action, it is important to understand that the climate crisis is no longer a faraway problem.
+Climate crisis is right ahead of us and requires action!